betterscientificsoftware/bssw.io/Articles/Blog/2025-03-SoftwareEngineersAndScientificSoftware.md

 **Managing coupling**

-Coupling measures the degree of dependency amongst disparate software components.
+Coupling measures the degree of dependency among disparate software components.
 If a component depends on another component to a high degree, the coupling is tight.
-If a dependency is low degree, then it is loose.
+If a dependency is low degree, then the coupling is loose.
 Tight coupling makes software hard to change, test, and reuse.
 Loose coupling does not solve dependency problems outright, but the looser the coupling, the easier it is to deal with.
 This is why coupling is always managed, not completely eliminated.

 For example, JSON and XML are common data-interchange formats used on the web.
 Imagine a user authentication module uses XML internally to format user data.
 If this module needs to process a JSON message, it will have to translate JSON into XML in order to do its work.
 The user authentication module is tightly coupled to XML as a data representation.
 To loosen the coupling, the module could be modified to only accept the user data it needs in the programming language's basic data types, allowing the XML (and JSON) modules to be further separated from the authentication module.

 **Separation of concerns**

 In software design, separation of concerns organizes code by major function, such as security, networking, logging, or storage.
-While cohesion groups related code within a component, separation of concerns ensures each component has a distinct responsibility.
+While cohesion groups related code within a component, separation of concerns ensures that each component has a distinct responsibility.
 SEAMs should apply loose coupling, high cohesion, and high modularity to the design of the major functional areas of their software.

 In a simple web application, for example, the concerns are usually the user interface, the business logic, and persistent storage: